junglesta/junglestar.github.io/_design/4-pay-developer.md

 ---
 Today you pay a developer who can code components together to **craft the Customer Experience** your business needs.

-Flexible enough to help you **leverage the Free or Freemium Services**, abundant today.
+Flexible enough to help you **leverage the Free** or [Freemium Services](https://en.wikipedia.org/wiki/Freemium#:~:text=Freemium%2C%20a%20portmanteau%20of%20the,free%20version%20of%20the%20software), abundant today.

 We offer **Guidance**.
 We can empower you with modern open source software and show you how easily you can become productive with it.